Quantum computational chemistry: Error mitigation for chemistry

 \subsection{Probabilistic error cancellation}

-The probabilistic error cancellation method \cite{PhysRevLett.119.180509,endo2017practical} works by effectively realising the inverse of the error channel, $\mathcal{N}^{-1}$, such that $\mathcal{N}^{-1}(\mathcal{N}(\rho)) = \rho$.
-However, as realising the inverse channel is an unphysical process, we use the scheme depicted in Fig.~\ref{quasiprob} to effectively realise the inverse channel by focusing only on measurement results.
+The probabilistic error cancellation method introduced by \textcite{PhysRevLett.119.180509} works by effectively realising the inverse of an error channel, $\mathcal{N}^{-1}$, such that $\mathcal{N}^{-1}(\mathcal{N}(\rho_0)) = \rho_0$.
+Because realising the inverse channel is in general an unphysical process, we use the scheme depicted in Fig.~\ref{quasiprob} to effectively realise the inverse channel by focusing only on measurement results.

 As an example, we consider the case of a depolarising error channel,

 The unphysical inverse channel is